ivanprofpv/qna/README.md

 # README

+An educational project that was made in the process of learning the Ruby on Rails framework at the Thinknetica online school.

 This is an educational analogue of the Stackoverflow site, where the user can create questions, add answers, upload files and add links.